 Deborah studied at Clare College Cambridge, Royal Academy of Music and Maastricht Conservatorium and joined the Northern Sinfonia in 1986.
 She has extensive experience playing baroque cello most recently in the Avison ensemble and Haydn festival orchestra and enjoys a wide-ranging musical career as player and teacher and chamber music coach.

-She has lecturerd in baroque cello at the Royal Scottish Academy of Music and Drama, as well as teaching cello at Durham, York and Newcastle Universities and coaching on National Children´s Orchestra and Pro Corda courses.
-She has recently joined the teaching staff of the Foundation Studio of the Sage Gateshead.
+She has lectured in baroque cello at the Royal Scottish Academy of Music and Drama, as well as teaching cello at Durham, York and Newcastle Universities and coaching on National Children´s Orchestra and Pro Corda courses.
+She teachs at ta the Glasshouses’ Centre for Advanced Training

 James Smith - Trustee